Current Students / FAQ

 - What is the Mentorship Program?
 A 1-unit, CR/NC course designed to help you network and expand your professional skills.
 Students can expect to evaluate their strengths and needs, participate in a networking skills workshop, attend lunch-and-learn sessions with local professionals, and be paired one-on-one with a mentor.
 Returning participants can additionally serve as student mentors to new students on campus.

 - To get started declare your interest in the Mentorship Program through this form (REQUIRED).
-You must join the program by 9/13/2019 for Fall 2019.

 - Open to all majors within the Craig School of Business (including pre-business) The program is repeatable over multiple semesters.

-- More information on programs
+- More information on mentorship

 Intro to CSB/CSB 50 Course FAQ: